 Trends in Pakistan suggest that displacement is often temporary, and many people do return to their homes.
 While disaster-induced migration tends to be short-term, slow-onset climate-induced migration may be more permanent and on a larger scale.
 These are nuances which current data in the country simply do not capture, including how climate change interacts with other factors like social, political, economic, environmental, and demographic influences.
 For receiving communities, the influx of migrants may place additional strain on local infrastructure, exacerbating pre-existing issues related to water and sanitation.
 This compounding effect further burdens essential resources and underscores the interconnected challenges faced by both migrating populations and their host communities.

 The Fragility, Conflict, and Migration (FCM) Initiative aims to address some of these data gaps and respond to the challenge of disaster response and management.
-Pakistan serves as one of the case study countries under the Initiative, where the IWMI Pakistan team is conducting research to unpack the layered challenges faced by climate migrants and the parallel vulnerabilities experienced by host populations.
+Pakistan serves as one of the case study countries under the Initiative, where the IWMI team is conducting research to unpack the layered challenges faced by climate migrants and the parallel vulnerabilities experienced by host populations.
 Gender equality and social inclusion (GESI) considerations play a key role in our analysis, as disasters impact men, women, and children differently [5], [6], [7].

 The team is examining how sudden and unplanned migration, triggered by climate-related events, places additional stress on already strained resources in host communities.
 Leveraging IWMI’s technical expertise, we are examining impacts on food, land, and water systems (FLWSs) and resulting economic, social, public health, and environmental tensions.
 Part of our research also examines the role of digital inequality in disaster response.
 Despite the potential for technology to be leveraged during disasters, initial findings show a notable gender gap in mobile phone usage and access to internet.